KipCollo/Java-Revision/springcloud/Readme.md

  Spring Boot is used to develop microservices and uses features like auto-configuration,embedded servers while spring cloud is used to integrate tools like cloud config server,eureka server,..etc.

+ It is recommended that you use release train BOM spring-cloud-dependencies This is a BOM-only version and it just contains dependency management and no plugin declarations or direct references to Spring or Spring Boot.
+You can Spring Boot parent POM, or use the BOM from Spring Boot( spring-boot-dependencies ) to manage Spring Boot versions.

  You can't put more than one parent tag in pom.xml

  ```xml